chengwailei/HLA_DKO_SpatialTranscriptomics_Analysis/README.md

 bio_pkgs <- c("NanoStringNCTools", "GeomxTools", "GeoMxWorkflows", "SpatialDecon", "standR", "limma", "ExperimentHub", "SpatialExperiment", "org.Hs.eg.db", "clusterProfiler")
 BiocManager::install(bio_pkgs)
 ```
+Typical installation time for all above packages: 45 mins

 # Running the example
 The included example R script reads the necessary intensity data out of the files in the `data` folder, producing the given output.
 To replicate the example you will need the following three files saved to your working directory: